How Do You Want to Be Remembered?

 “Earth, receive an honoured guest.”

-This short phrase packs a critical truth about death: that typically we're judged not by how we died, but by how we lived.
+This short phrase packs a critical truth about death: typically we’re judged not by how we died, but by how we lived.

 I don’t know about you, but I’d like to be received as an honored guest by the earth one day.
 I think we’d all like that.